Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Those of us who remember our history books recognise Genoa as the birthplace of famous explorer Christopher Columbus.
-Always an important port city in Italy, for decades Genoa languished behind Rome, Venice and Milan as the tourists passed it by.
+While always an important port city in Italy, for decades Genoa languished behind Rome, Venice and Milan as the tourists passed it by.

 This changed dramatically after the European Union nominated Genoa as the European Capital of Culture in 2004.
 Cruise ships docking in the Porto Antico now bring visitors by the thousands, and travellers in Italy are making time in their itineraries to spend several days on holiday in Genoa.

 This tourism renaissance is well-deserved, as there are many beautiful and fascinating tourist attractions in Genoa.
 The medieval district is filled with stunning marble churches and stately palaces, grouped around scenic plazas like the Piazza San Matteo and the Piazza Dante.
-Visitors should be sure to look for the famous frescoes of the Church of Sant'Agostino and the fanciful Gothic carvings of the Cattedrale San Lorenzo.
-The Via Garibaldi has a number of impressive Baroque buildings.
-There are many interesting museums in the city, dedicated to everything from cultural and natural history to the navy, cathedrals, and royalty of the city's past.
-There are no fewer than five art museums in Genoa as well.
+Visitors should be sure to look for the famous frescoes of the Church of Sant'Agostino and the fanciful Gothic carvings of the Cattedrale San Lorenzo, while the Via Garibaldi has a number of impressive Baroque buildings.
+There are many interesting museums in the city too, dedicated to everything from cultural and natural history to the navy, cathedrals and royalty of the city's past.
+There are no fewer than five art museums in Genoa.

-Though it is Italy's largest medieval town, Genoa's present is just as vibrant as its past.
-The streets are always buzzing with life, and visitors are spoiled for choice when it comes to restaurants, shops and entertainment.
-The Porto Antico on the harbour front has been rebuilt from a utilitarian dock to an entertainment area with museums, cinemas, restaurants, and one of the biggest aquariums in Europe along the pretty promenade.
+Though it's Italy's largest medieval town, Genoa's present is just as vibrant as its past.
+The streets are always buzzing with life and visitors are spoiled for choice when it comes to restaurants, shops and entertainment.
+The Porto Antico on the harbour front has been rebuilt from a utilitarian dock to an entertainment area with museums, cinemas and restaurants, as well as one of the biggest aquariums in Europe along the pretty promenade.

 Genoa makes a good base to explore the other towns along the Italian Riviera, including Portofino, Cinque Terre, Rapallo and La Spezia.

 Genoa is home to the Acquario di Genova, which is the second-largest aquarium in Europe and the best in Italy.
-Built in 1992, it welcomes more than 1.2 million visitors each year.
 The ship-like building on the promenade houses no fewer than 50 habitats, ranging from the Amazon basin and Red Sea coral reefs to Antarctic penguin pools.
-Hundreds of species that call the aquarium home include seals, dolphins, caiman, piranhas, jellyfish, sea turtles, and sharks - the penguins are very entertaining and are particular favourites with visitors.
-The aquarium is extremely well-maintained and has good English-language facilities.
-It is a fantastic family attraction in Genoa, and gives kids a fun break from traditional sightseeing.
+Hundreds of species call the aquarium home, such as seals, dolphins, caiman, piranhas, jellyfish, sea turtles and sharks.
+It's a fantastic family attraction in Genoa, giving kids a fun break from traditional sightseeing.
 Unexpectedly, the aquarium also has a hummingbird sanctuary.

 Genoa is located on the Mediterranean, but is sheltered by the hills and mountains in the area, giving it a temperate climate with warm, dry summers and cool winters.
 The coldest months are December through February, with average temperatures dropping to 43°F (6°C).
 Summers in Genoa are long, lasting from May to October; in the warmest months (July and August) average highs peak around 82°F (28°C).
 September to January is the rainiest time of year.
 Genoa is rather windy, especially during winter.
 The best time to visit Genoa is in the spring, particularly May, when the weather is pleasant and the crowds are small.

 Eating is a celebrated tourist activity in Genoa, and the city's restaurant scene is one of its attractions.
-Among the many delights that Italian cuisine has brought to the world, Genoa can claim two as its own: the city was the birthplace of pesto sauce, traditionally made from herbs, olive oil and pine nuts; and foccaccia, a kind of flat oven-baked bread topped with olive oil and white wine (or whatever you want to pile on).
-The old town of the city has many good restaurants, and there's also a great selection in Porto Antico, down by the harbour.
+Among the many delights that Italian cuisine has brought to the world, Genoa can claim two as its own: the city was the birthplace of pesto sauce, traditionally made from herbs, olive oil and pine nuts; and focaccia, a kind of flat oven-baked bread topped with olive oil and white wine.
+The old town of the city has many good restaurants, and there's also a great selection in Porto Antico down by the harbour.